P vs NP and its application to zero knowledge proofs

 Verifying a solution to a problem in NP or P can be accomplished by verifying a solution to a Boolean formula that models the problem.

-What we mean by “a Boolean formula that models the problem” will become clear as describe what we mean by “a solution to a Boolean formula” and looking at some examples modeling problems with Boolean formulas.
+What we mean by “a Boolean formula that models the problem” will become clear as we describe what we mean by “a solution to a Boolean formula” and looking at some example modeling problems with Boolean formulas.

 Solutions to a Boolean formula

-The question is: can we find values for x, x, x, x such that out is true?
+The question is: can we find values for $x₁, x₂, x₃, x₄$ such that $out$ is true?
 For the above formula, we can.
-Writing T for true and F for false, we can write our solution as:
+Writing $T$ for true and $F$ for false, we can write our solution as:

 Plugging the solution into the formula yields:

-That was easy to verify, but discovering the solution for a very large Boolean formula could take exponential time.
-Finding a solution to a Boolean formula is an NP problem itself — it may take exponential resources to find the solution, but it only takes polynomial time to verify the solution.
+That was easy to verify, but discovering the solution for a very large Boolean formula could require exponential time.
+Finding a solution to a Boolean formula is an NP problem itself — it may require exponential resources to find the solution, but verifying it can be done in polynomial time.

-But we must emphasize: our use of Boolean formulas is to solve them — but to verify proposed solutions for them.
+But we must emphasize: our use of Boolean formulas is not to solve them — only to verify proposed solutions for them.

 All problems in P and NP can be verified by transforming them into boolean formulas and showing a solution to the formula